-Ski selection is often overlooked as the focus tends to be on wax.
-Waxing is the easiest way to change the condition a given ski will function in but is the last and least effective solution.
+When the goal is to get skis to glide faster, wax is often the focus and ski selection and structure are overlooked.
+Waxing is the easiest way to change the condition a given ski will function but is in fact the last and least effective solution.
 Changing the wax will only make a small difference in the function of your skis.

-Ski selection (flex), specifically what conditions are the skis designed to function best in.
-This is important to understand because regardless of the structure or wax your skis were designed to perform best in ether general all-around conditions or they were designed to perform in specific conditions limiting their performance in others.
-These limitations are due to the pressure distribution specifically the length of the high and low-pressure areas of a given ski.
+Ski selection (flex) refers specifically to what condition the skis are designed to function best in.
+This is important to understand because, regardless of structure or wax, your skis were designed to perform best in ether general all-around conditions or they were designed to perform in specific conditions, limiting their performance in others.
+These limitations are due to the pressure distribution of the ski when it flexes, specifically the length of the high and low-pressure areas of a given ski.

 Soft Track - pressure distribution is set back further from the tip of the ski allowing the tip of the ski to float up and over soft snow